Smart-Ace-Designs/Astro-MarsRover/README.md

 **Mars Rover** is an opinionated Astro 5 starter template with built-in support for Vue, Nuxt UI, Tailwind CSS, Prettier, view transitions, and import aliases.

 Using `bunx create-astro@latest` or `npx create-astro@latest` provides everything you need to create a basic Astro application.
 However, it is missing a few useful items that I found myself manually adding to every Astro project I created.
-To address this problem, I created this template to automatically include these items plus support for Vue and Nuxt UI.
+To address this problem, I created this template to automatically include these items plus support for Vue and Nuxt UI (for Vue components only).
 Additionally, a custom PowerShell function was created to deploy this template and provide some additional functionality that the template cannot.

 The template includes: